rafacast77/Book-List/README.md

 # Librarian   :books:
 This is a desktop application for a library system.
 The app allows to manage books, members and bookings.
-The application takes an object oriented approach using JS ES6 classes, and static methods.
+My solution takes an object oriented approach using JS ES6 classes, and static methods.

 ### This are the requierements fulfilled by the app
 * **Books**